M18 motorway (Ireland): Motorway redesignations affecting the M18

 Initially, none of the proposed dual carriageway between Limerick and Galway outlined in the Transport 21 programme was to operate under motorway restrictions.
 However, the National Roads Authority (NRA) decided late in 2008 to include all sections of grade separated N18 – whether built, under construction, or still at the planning stage – in its second tranche of motorway redesignation proposals.
 These were approved by the Minister for Transport in July 2009, and the changes came into effect on 28 August 2009.

 Junctions

+Junctions 1-9 form part of the N18 dual carriageway.